hiveeyes/terkin-datalogger/README.rst

     Please recognize this is a work in progress.
 While many things are working already, some places might just have been sketched out.
-    So, this firmware will be extended over time - you are welcome to help closing some gaps.
+    So, this firmware will be extended over time - you are dearly welcome to help closing some gaps.

 *************